 - What is the tonality of your business? (i.e., fun, serious)

 - Emotional Message (i.e., my audience should feel compassion)

 - Logical Message (i.e., my audience should think I need this)

 - Color or Shapes

 - Positioning (i.e., how are you positioning your brand in the market?)

 Download the Logo Design Checklist!

-At CMK Marketing, we promise to work within your budget to deliver an amazing logo!
+At EDGE Creative, we promise to work within your budget to deliver an amazing logo!
 Contact us today to talk about how we can improve your current logo or create one from the ground up.